molinsp/eigendata-doc/docs/README.md

 # 🗒️ Release notes

+## 0.2.1

+**Important changes**

+1. You need to install gspread-pandas to load google sheets
+   1. `conda install -c conda-forge gspread-pandas`

+**Magic Formula Bar**

+1. Google Sheets and Airtable data import

+**Data Visualizer**

+1. Ability to resize columns
+2. Thousand separators for columns with numbers
+3. Visualization for non-dataframe variables

 ## 0.1.9

 **Important changes**

 1. You need to install pyforest for Eigendata 0.1.9 to work properly
 2. 1. `pip install pyforest`
 3. You need to install xlrd to be able to load excel datasets
 4. 1. `pip install xlrd`
 5. fastdata has graduated, and is no longer in test pip.
 To get latest version

-6. 1. `pip uninstall fastdata`
+   1. `pip uninstall fastdata`
    2. `pip install fastdata`

-7. New chat functionality allows you to get help right from Eigendata Formula Bar
+6. New chat functionality allows you to get help right from Eigendata Formula Bar

 **Magic Formula Bar**